In 2004, Liu Baoying started her job as a caretaker at He Tong nursing home.

 As an unprecedentedly aging society, elderly care industry in China is not a "simple" thing.
 The aging population is posing huge challenges for the economic structure and social security.
 HSBC has been working with the government and public welfare organisations since 1997 to promote the rise and development of the elderly care industry.
 We began with providing support to over 1,000 elderly care institutions serving nearly a million disabled and demented elderlies, and later explored different approaches to urban and rural community style elderly care homes to serve more elderly people.
 This is one of the most long-lasting and successful public welfare undertakings of HSBC.

-Furthermore, HSBC has also trained more than 1,100 elderly care home directors and 1,000 elderly caretakers, held 14 National Elderly Care Forum, and funded the development of ‘China’s Long-Term Care Industry Service Assessment Standards’.
+Furthermore, HSBC has also trained more than 1,100 elderly care home directors and 1,000 elderly caretakers, held more than 10 National Elderly Care Forum, and funded the development of ‘China’s Long-Term Care Industry Service Assessment Standards’.
 In the future, HSBC will continue our efforts in bringing more benefit to the elderly and helping spread the love further.